dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Every war when it comes, or before it comes, is represented not as a war but as an act of self-defense against a homicidal maniac.
+  Language is a city to the building of which every human being brought a stone.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1013 days)